marskar/biof309_spring2018/README.md

 Attendance in class is strongly recommended; however, we realize other commitments may occasionally prevent attendance.
 If you miss a class, please review the materials available at the course [github repository](https://github.com/marskar/biof309_spring2018) and keep up with activities and homework.

 Important dates:

+- November 13 – January 26 : Online Registration
+- January 11 : Open House
-* January 30 : Class starts
+- January 30 : Class starts
-* January 30 - February 28 : Late Registration ($10.00 late registration fee per course applies)
+- January 29 – February 16 : Late Registration ($10.00 late registration fee per course applies)
-* February 6 : Last day to drop/withdraw
+- February 23 : Last day to drop
-* April 10 : Last day to change status (credit or audit)
+- March 30 : Last day to change status (credit or audit)
-* May 8 : Class ends
+- May 8 : Class ends

 Required Materials
 ------------------